huggingface/chat-ui/README.md

 The config file for HuggingChat is stored in the `.env.template` file at the root of the repository.
 It is the single source of truth that is used to generate the actual `.env.local` file using our CI/CD pipeline.
 See [updateProdEnv](https://github.com/huggingface/chat-ui/blob/cdb33a9583f5339ade724db615347393ef48f5cd/scripts/updateProdEnv.ts) for more details.

 > [!TIP]
-> If you want to make changes to model config for HuggingChat, you should do so against `.env.template`.
+> If you want to make changes to the model config used in production for HuggingChat, you should do so against `.env.template`.

 We currently use the following secrets for deploying HuggingChat in addition to the `.env.template` above: